jaredhared/phbackup/README.md

 ## Todo
-1. Stats section in web
-2. Monitoring stats for Zabbix
-3. Usage of preconfigured SSH keys instead of backup server one
+1. Usage of preconfigured SSH keys instead of backup server one
-4. Prepare script to run in a Docker container
+2. Prepare script to run in a Docker container